 \section{Introudction}

-Reissner–Nordström (RN) spacetime is a unique, static, spherically symmetric and asymptotically flat solution to the coupled set of Maxwell equations and Einstein Field equations.
-It describes the spacetime with the mass $M$, measured in the asymptotic region, and a static spherical electric field sourced by the charge $Q$ in the background, with the corresponding non-zero stress-energy tensor.
+Reissner–Nordström (RN) spacetime is a unique, static, spherically symmetric, and asymptotically flat solution to the coupled set of Maxwell equations and Einstein field equations.
+It describes spacetime with the mass $M$, measured in the asymptotic region, and a static spherical electric field sourced by the charge $Q$ in the background, with the corresponding nonzero stress energy tensor.
 Spherical-like coordinates, $(t,r,\theta,\phi)$, known as the Reissner–Nordström coordinates are the natural coordinates to represent the metric tensor $g_{\mu \nu}$ \cite{RN_metric_2016_Jonatan_Nordebo,carroll_2003,griffiths_podolský_2012,matthias_blau,chandrasekhar_1983}.
-This chart could be assigned to an asymptotic observer, named Bob, at $r \rightarrow \infty$ equipped with a clock measuring the time $t$.
-The RN metric in units $(c=G=1)$ can be written as
+This chart could be assigned to an asymptotic observer, say Bob, at $r \rightarrow \infty$ equipped with a clock measuring the coordinate $t$.
+The RN metric in natural units $(c=G=1)$ can be written as

-This coordinate system is ill-defined at two hypersurfaces (horizons).
-Similar to the Schwarzschild spacetime, the coordinate singularity $g_{tt}=0$ locates the Killing horizons of the spacetime related to the Killing vector $\partial_t$.
+This coordinate system is ill-defined at two null hypersurfaces.
+Similar to the Schwarzschild spacetime, the coordinate singularity, at which $g_{tt}=0$; locates the Killing horizons of the spacetime related to the Killing vector $\partial_t$.